blanfried/Osows/content/english/_index.md

     # feature item loop
     - name : "Step 2"
       title : "Questionnaire"
-      link: "plans/"
+      link: "designs/"
       image : "images/feature/feature-2.svg"
       content : "After chatting with us, we send you a link to our Questionnaire.
 It's brief and will give us all the info necessary to create and brand your website perfectly.
       <br>
       <br>
-      Click this card to take our Questionnaire (coming soon)!"
+      Click this card to see some recent branded websites and our new designs!"

     # feature item loop
     - name : "Step 3"